ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0009-integration-ualpa.md

 ## Context

 Our [Use a LPA service](https://use-lasting-power-of-attorney.service.gov.uk/home) is the latest service built by the OPG.
-We want to build any new features around this service moving forward, taking advantage of the work done on it.

-Modernising needs to be interopable with this service moving forward.
+It is responsible for all services online after Execution of an LPA.
+We envision that Modernising will not replace this service and instead any new features in this domain will be built upon this service.

+We need to ensure any new work done within Modernising pre execution and internal APIs or database work, is still compatible with Use a LPA or the service is brought in line with changes.

 ## Technical